 The research lines of this group revolve around three topics.
 The companion references can be taken as a starter-kit to work in the lab.

-1. Robot Motion planning
+1. Robot motion planning

 A fundamental robotics task is to plan collision-free motions for complex bodies from a start to a goal position among a collection of obstacles .

-2. Motion capture
+2. Human motion capture